claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/How-to-do-Jekyll-(Misc).markdown

 permalink: /pages/coding/webdev/jekyll/How-to-do-Jekyll-(Misc)
 ---

+## Liquid templating laguage

+All the stuff you see surrounded by squigglybracket-percent tags as shown below is the [liquid templating language](https://shopify.github.io/liquid/).
+Docs are quite good.

+{% highlight html %}
+  {% assign myvar = 10 %}
+{% endhighlight %}

 ## Draft Posts

 * Draft posts go in the _drafts folder, but apart from that they work the same as posts.